From Absolute to Relative Code Comprehensibility Prediction: Evaluating Predictive Models of Relative Code Comprehensibility

-\Cref{tab:epsilon_results} shows that RC models effectively predict nearly all metrics across different $\epsilon$ values, with improvements over the baselines of 4\% to 174.8\% RI.
+\Cref{tab:epsilon_results} shows that RC models effectively predict nearly all metrics across different $\epsilon$ values, with improvements over the baselines of 1.6\% to 174.8\% RI.
 As $\epsilon$ increases, class 2 includes more cases where snippets that humans qualitatively judge as having different comprehensibility, which may explain the learning challenges at $\epsilon=0.22$.
 Note that selecting the best $\epsilon$ per metric would consistently achieve the highest RI across all models.
-These results suggest that snippet-wise RC models are robust to both strict and relaxed RC definitions, as indicated by small and large $\epsilon$ margins.\looseness=-1
+Another notable observation is that the performance degradation of the LLMs as the $\epsilon$ increases can be primarily attributed to a structural limitation of the model prediction under zero-shot prompting.
+Unlike traditional machine learning models and the CNN, which are explicitly trained and cross-validated on the updated target distributions for each specific $\epsilon$ threshold, the LLMs are evaluated without any parameter-specific fine-tuning.
+As a result, these models are entirely blind to the hidden $\epsilon$ parameter.
+While the traditional models successfully learn the relaxed mathematical boundaries that group more snippets into the correct class, the LLMs may persistently differentiate snippet pairs based on syntactic variations.
+This fundamental disconnect between the LLMs' static evaluation criteria and the artificially relaxed ground truth ultimately penalizes their predictive accuracy, driving their performance down as $\epsilon$ grows.